-Attribute Туре Description W integer; recommended Width in device independent pixels (DIPS).
-If no format objects are specified, this is an exact width requirement.
-Otherwise it is a preferred width. h integer; recommended Height in device independent pixels (DIPS).
-If no format objects are specified, this is an exact height requirement.
-Otherwise it is a preferred height. format object array Array of format objects (Section 3.2.7) representing the banner sizes permitted.
-If none are specified, then use of the h and w attributes is highly recommended. wmax integer; DEPRECATED NOTE: Deprecated in favor of the format array.
-Maximum width in device independent pixels (DIPS).

-hmax integer; DEPRECATED NOTE: Deprecated in favor of the format array.
+Attribute Туре Description format object array; recommended Array of format objects (Section 3.2.10) representing the banner sizes permitted.
+If none are specified, then use of the $h$ and $w$ attributes is highly recommended.
+W integer Exact width in device independent pixels (DIPS); recommended if no format objects are specified. h integer Exact height in device independent pixels (DIPS); recommended if no format objects are specified. wmax integer; DEPRECATED NOTE: Deprecated in favor of the format array.
+Maximum width in device independent pixels (DIPS). hmax integer; DEPRECATED NOTE: Deprecated in favor of the format array.
 Maximum height in device independent pixels (DIPS). wmin integer; DEPRECATED NOTE: Deprecated in favor of the format array.
 Minimum width in device independent pixels (DIPS). hmin integer; DEPRECATED NOTE: Deprecated in favor of the format array.
-Minimum height in device independent pixels (DIPS). id string Unique identifier for this banner object.
-Recommended when Banner objects are used with a Video object (Section 3.2.4) to represent an array of companion ads.
-Values usually start at 1 and increase with each object; should be unique within an impression. btype integer array Blocked banner ad types.
+Minimum height in device independent pixels (DIPS). btype integer array Blocked banner ad types.
 Refer to List 5.2. battr integer array Blocked creative attributes.
 Refer to List 5.3. pos integer Ad position on screen.
 Refer to List 5.4. mimes string array Content MIME types supported.
-Popular MIME types may include "application/x-shockwave-flash", "image/jpg", and "image/gif". topframe integer Indicates if the banner is in the top frame as opposed to an iframe, where $0 = no$, $1 = yes$. expdir integer array Directions in which the banner may expand.
+Popular MIME types may include "application/x-shockwave-flash", "image/jpg", and "image/gif". topframe integer Indicates if the banner is in the top frame as opposed to an iframe, where $0 = no$ , $1 = yes$ . expdir integer array Directions in which the banner may expand.
 Refer to List 5.5. api integer array List of supported API frameworks for this impression.
 Refer to List 5.6.
-If an API is not explicitly listed, it is assumed not to be supported. ext object Placeholder for exchange-specific extensions to OpenRTB.
+If an API is not explicitly listed, it is assumed not to be supported.